How to Clean and Maintain Your Watch: Step-by-Step Guide

 - How often should I clean my watch?

-- Can I use soap and water on a leather strap?
+- Can I use soap on a leather strap?

 - How often should I service my watch?